Meet Love Island 2020 contestant Mike Boateng – former footballer linked to a TV star

 Now, 12 new singletons are heading right down to a brand new villa in South Africa in an try to seek out love – certainly one of which being policeman Mike Boateng.

-Actuality followers might keep in mind Mike’s brother, Samuel Boateng, as certainly one of Lord Sugar’s candidates on 2016’s collection of The Apprentice – who has reportedly taught Mike precisely tips on how to act on TV.
+Actuality followers could keep in mind Mike’s brother, Samuel Boateng, as certainly one of Lord Sugar’s candidates on 2016’s collection of The Apprentice – who has reportedly taught Mike precisely easy methods to act on TV.

 Previous to becoming a member of the police power, Mike had a profession in soccer and at one level performed for Sheffield United alongside present Everton ahead Dominic Calvert-Lewin.